frankshearar/Home/NuGet-Account-Deletion-Workflow.md

 Today there is no self-service option for a user to delete his/her NuGet account.
 Even if we do get a genuine request to delete an account, we don’t have a clean way to do it since that would result in orphaned packages.

 **[Tracking Issue](https://github.com/NuGet/Home/issues/3335)** -
-Please comment on the issue for any questions/suggestions/criticism/praise that you may have for this spec.
+Please comment on the issue for any questions/suggestions/criticism/praise that you may have for this feature.

 ## Who is the customer?
 Any person or entity which has registered and has a nuget.org account.